influxdata/awesome/docs/part-1/introduction-to-influxdb-tools.md

 * Get alerted if your data stops writing or breaches certain thresholds
 * Periodically call an external service with data from InfluxDB

-The Task engine can tackle all the points above with no additional code or operations on your part.
+The Task engine can tackle all the above points with no additional code or operations on your part.

 ## InfluxDB User Interface

-The InfluxDB UI provides a complete user interface for working with time series data and InfluxDB.
+The InfluxDB UI provides a complete interface for working with time series data and InfluxDB.
 The InfluxDB UI enables you to:

 * Build queries to visualize your time series data.
 You can select from a wide variety of [visualization types](https://docs.influxdata.com/influxdb/cloud/visualize-data/visualization-types/).
 The InfluxDB UI also supports geotemporal map visualizations.
 * Edit Flux code in the Flux Script Editor.